Updated: Feb 2

 Myth #11: Social media can substitute a website.

-Websites are the home of information on your brand.
 Social media pages are always a good idea, but a website is certainly of importance too.
+Websites are the home of all information on your brand that you want your audience to see.
 Your website will do all your heavy lifting with no character limitations.

 Myth #12: Social media can be your only marketing channel